pcesarperez/Modding-never-changes/Modding never changes.md

 So, there is no original work here, just an extended guide to put things into perspective.
 And this perspective is divided into two parts:

 1. The firs part is about _fixing_ the game.
-At the end of this chapter, you will have a flawless _Fallout 3_ game, running smoothly, with no CTD's (_Crash to Desktop_ in jargon), but it will be a vanilla game, at least content, graphics and audio-wise.
+At the end of this chapter, you will have a flawless _Fallout 3_ game, running smoothly, with no CTD (_Crash to Desktop_ in jargon), but it will be a vanilla game, at least content, graphics and audio-wise.
 No changes will be made to the story or the way you perceive the Wasteland.
 2. The second part is about _enhancing_ the game.
 This is pretty based on personal taste, so feel free to ignore me (too bad) or, even better, modify this guide to your heart's content.
 I have picked the mods I like most, but your mileage may vary.

 _I <del>don't</del> **DO** want to set the world on fire..._